Last Updated on 2022/04/22

 China-Underground: Which authors have influenced you the most?

-Jeremy Tiang: I’ve taken indiscriminately from so many writers and learnt so much from everything I’ve ever read, that it’s hard to talk about particular influences.
+Jeremy Tiang: I’ve taken indiscriminately from so many writers and learned so much from everything I’ve ever read, that it’s hard to talk about particular influences.
 Just at the moment, I would say Han Suyin, Yeng Pway Ngon, Viet Thanh Nguyen, Wang Anyi, Tony Kushner.
 But it’s an ever-shifting list.